 Back-to-function (mainly for athletes)

 The final stages of physiotherapy will involve the treadmill.
 Start with brisk walking and jogging, before progressing to running exercises on the treadmill.
-Typically, one to two months on the treadmill is required before you regain your ability and build up your tolerance to hit the running
+Typically, one to two months on the treadmill is required before you regain your ability and build up your tolerance to hit the running track again.

 Hydrotherapy is a form of treatment conducted in warm water.
 The temperature improves blood circulation and reduces pain.
 Hydrotherapy helps improve the limb’s range of motion after a fracture and strengthens weak muscles without putting any weight on the injured limb.